olafjanssen/sitelen-sitelen-renderer/README.md

 # Sitelen Sitelen Renderer

 Modern Rust-based library and command-line tool to turn Toki Pona text into the **sitelen sitelen** non-linear writing style.
-This is a complete rewrite of the original JavaScript implementation, providing better performance, type safety, and a cleaner API while maintaining the same visual output and spirit of the original project.
+This is a complete rewrite of the original JavaScript implementation.

 ![example](images/example.svg)